-Court: Attorney can’t claim immunity in Floyd Bledsoe case
+Court: Attorney can’t claim immunity in wrongful conviction

 TOPEKA, Kan.
-(AP) - The U.S. Court of Appeals has ruled that a former Kansas county prosecutor cannot claim absolute immunity from lawsuits filed by a man who spent nearly 16 years in prison for a murder he did not commit.
+(AP) - A federal appeals court has ruled that a former Kansas county prosecutor does not have absolute immunity in lawsuits filed by a man who spent nearly 16 years in prison for a murder his brother later confessed to committing in a suicide note.

-The Topeka Capital-Journal reports a three-judge panel of the 10th U.S. Circuit Court of Appeals upheld a lower court ruling in a lawsuit filed by Floyd Bledsoe against former Jefferson County prosecutor Jim Vanderbilt.
-Bledsoe claims Vanderbilt and others fabricated evidence to convict him in the 1999 murder of 14-year-old Camille Arfmann near Oskaloosa.
+The 10th U.S. Circuit Court of Appeals on Aug.
+16 upheld a lower court ruling in a lawsuit filed by Floyd Bledsoe against former Jefferson County prosecutor Jim Vanderbilt and others, who Bledsoe claims fabricated evidence and conspired to convict him in the 1999 rape and murder of 14-year-old Camille Arfmann near Oskaloosa, The Topeka Capital-Journal reported .

-Bledsoe was released from prison in 2015 after his brother, Tom, confessed in a suicide note that he killed the girl.

-In May, Bledsoe received a $1 million settlement from the state of Kansas for his wrongful conviction.
+Bledsoe was released from prison in 2015 after his brother, Tom, killed himself and said in a note that he had killed the girl.
+Bledsoe received a $1 million settlement in May from the state of Kansas for his wrongful conviction and incarceration.

+Bledsoe filed a federal lawsuit alleging his constitutional rights were violated by Jefferson County officials, including Vanderbilt.

+“We affirm the district court’s decision that defendant Vanderbilt does not enjoy absolute immunity from suit for allegedly fabricating evidence against plaintiff during the preliminary investigation of C.A.’s (Camille Arfmann) murder,” the appellate court said.

 Information from: The Topeka (Kan.)
 Capital-Journal, http://www.cjonline.com